OksanaVertsimakha/SDMD/README.md

 Distributions v0.25.120
 JLD2 v0.5.13
 NBInclude v2.4.0
-PrettyTables v2.4.0
 ProgressMeter v1.10.4
 SplitApplyCombine v1.2.3
 StatsBase v0.34.5
 Random
-Statistics v1.10.0
 ```
-Once the packages are installed, the following code should be run o initiate the environment (should be run at the start of each session):
+Once the packages are installed, the following code should be run to initiate the environment (should be run at the start of each session):
 ```
 using Pkg
 Pkg.activate("./Environment/")